mendomakers/RobotInterfaceBoard/StartFreshSketch.md

 1. Ignore project files

-Edit the
+Edit the .gitignore file in the repo

 Add these lines:

    ```
    .metadata